supabase/vecs/docs/integrations_bedrock.md

 ### Querying for Most Similar Sentences

-Now, we query the sentences collection to find the most similar sentences a sample query sentence.
+Now, we query the `sentences` collection to find the most similar sentences to a sample query sentence.
 First need to create an embedding for the query sentence.
-Next, we query from the collection we created earlier to find the most similar sentences.
+Next, we query the collection we created earlier to find the most similar sentences.

 ```python
 query_sentence = "A quick animal jumps over a lazy one."